 Raphaelson & Levine is an NYC personal injury law firm dedicated to fighting for the rights of the injured.
 If you feel that another party caused your catastrophic injury, New York law gives you three years from the date of the injury to file a personal injury lawsuit.
 This provides you with compensation to pay medical expenses, reimburses you for time missed from work, and potentially covers several other loss categories as well.

 Our spinal cord injury attorneys in New York City have decades of combined experience fighting for fair compensation on behalf of clients.
 As a premier NYC personal injury law firm since 1992, we have earned a reputation as aggressive litigators while also showing compassion for our clients with spinal injury.
+We invite you to contact us to request a free consultation today at 212-268-3222.

 You incur no out-of-pocket expenses for the case evaluation or our legal services should you decide to retain a spinal cord injury lawyer from Raphaelson & Levine.
 Our law firm only collects a percentage of your lawsuit proceeds when you win the case.
 While we can’t undo the damage from your spine injury, it’s our sincere hope that financial compensation from your personal injury lawsuit will at least improve your quality of life.